 Creating patterns on the Korg Monotribe is a piece of cake, and here’s how to do it…

-The Korg Monotribe is one of the most instantly gratifying pieces of gear to land in our stores in recent times.
+The Korg Monotribe is one of the most instantly gratifying pieces of gear to land in our stores in recent times, alongside the acclaimed Monotron series and the more recent Volca line.
 Its combination of analogue synthesiser and drum machine is capable of delivering the fattest acid bass lines, with classic analogue drum sounds, to boot.
 One the unit’s key design features responsible for just how gratifying and inspirational it is, however, is the interface, and how easy it is to get great sounding results.
 Here’s a mini guide showing how to get create a pattern…

 The Monotribe’s Controls